zhiqwang/demonet/README.md

 ## Data preparation

 Support trainint with COCO and PASCAL VOC format (chosen with the parameter `--dataset-file [coco/voc]`).
-It's recommended to symlink the dataset root to `./data-bin`.
 With COCO format we expect the directory structure to be the following:

 ```
 .
-└── data-bin
-    └── [data-path]
+└── path/to/data-path/
-        ├── annotations
+    ├── annotations  # annotation json files
-        └── images
+    └── images       # root path of images
 ```

 When you are using PASCAL VOC format, we expect the directory structure to be the following:

 ```
 .
-└── data-bin
-    └── [data-path]
+└── path/to/data-path/
     └── VOCdevkit
         ├── VOC2007
         └── VOC2012
 ```

 ## Training